-- 1. The student has proposed a viable DPhil project that can be completed within the proposed timeframe and funded period or within 12 terms. - 2.
-The work undertaken to date provides an appropriate background and platform for progress. - 3.
+1. The student has proposed a viable DPhil project that can be completed within the proposed timeframe and funded period or within 12 terms.

+- 2. The work undertaken to date provides an appropriate background and platform for progress. - 3.
 The student has developed a critical understanding of the relevant literature. - 4.
 The student understands, can justify and defend their research project, its objectives and rationale. - 5.
 The student has a clear plan for the future direction of the project. - 6.
 The student has begun to take intellectual ownership of the project.

 In making your assessments (and in judging the level of the viva) it is important that your expectations of the student are moderated by (a) the student's previous academic background and (b) the point they have reached in their DPhil studies as this is still an early stage.
-The assessment panel should complete this report form, the contents of which should be communicated to the student and his/her supervisors.
-If transfer is not recommended, then it is critical that detailed reasons for this are given along with instructions for any specific work that must be done prior to reassessment.
-A timescale for a subsequent meeting with the assessment panel (usually 3 months later) should be given.